 - Standardization of terminology in clinical trials

-Supporting ISBD’s commitment to producing accessible educational content, our Task Forces translate their findings across a variety of media to deliver updates from the scientific community in a way that can be useful to clinicians, patients, and caregivers.
+Supporting ISBD’s commitment to producing accessible educational content, our member driven Task Forces translate their findings across a variety of media to deliver updates from the scientific community in a way that can be useful to clinicians, patients, and caregivers.

 - Scientific guidelines